marijnh/Eloquent-JavaScript/02_program_structure.md

 ```

 It is a useless program, though.
 An ((expression)) can be content to
-just produce a value, which can then be used by the enclosing
+just produce a value, which can then be used by the enclosing code.
+A
-expression.
-A ((statement)) stands on its own, so it amounts to
+((statement)) stands on its own, so it amounts to something only if it
-something only if it affects the world.
-It could display something on
+affects the world.
+It could display something on the screen—that
-the screen—that counts as changing the world—or it could change the
+counts as changing the world—or it could change the internal state of
-internal state of the machine in a way that will affect the statements
+the machine in a way that will affect the statements that come after
-that come after it.
+it.
 These changes are called _((side effect))s_.
-The
+The statements in the
-statements in the previous example just produce the values `1` and
+previous example just produce the values `1` and `true` and then
-`true` and then immediately throw them away.
-This leaves no impression
+immediately throw them away.
+This leaves no impression on the world at
-on the world at all.
-When you run this program, nothing observable
+all.
+When you run this program, nothing observable happens.
-happens.

 {{index "programming style", "automatic semicolon insertion", semicolon}}

 In some cases, JavaScript allows you to omit the semicolon at the end
 of a statement.
 In other cases, it has to be there, or the next
 ((line)) will be treated as part of the same statement.
 The rules for
 when it can be safely omitted are somewhat complex and error-prone.
-In
+So
-this book, every statement that needs a semicolon will always get one.
+in this book, every statement that needs a semicolon will always get
-I recommend you do the same in your own programs, at least until
+one.
+I recommend you do the same, at least until you've learned more
-you've learned more about the subtleties involved in leaving out
+about the subtleties of missing semicolons.
-semicolons.

 ## Bindings